-The lovely swimming pool Reykjaneslaug, has now become my favourite swimming pool in Iceland.
-It is quite large, 50 x 12.5 metres.
+The lovely swimming pool Reykjaneslaug has now become my favourite swimming pool in Iceland.
+It is quite large, 50 x 12.5 meters.

 The pool is warm so it is like swimming in a hot tub, which I found to be heavenly.
 Few things beat soaking in a hot pool in nature after a long day of travelling.
 This is one of the places where I wanted to stay for a couple of days and recuperate, but unfortunately, we could only stay here for one night.

 The Westfjords are vast and we had a lot of things to see and do, places to visit, and tours to join ;)